timtebeek/major-migrations-made-easy-slides/slides.md

 elements of the abstract syntax tree.

-There are plenty of examples available, but note that you only need a Java visitor when none of the existing recipes can already achieve your goals.
+There are plenty of examples available, but note that you only need a dedicated Java visitor when none of the existing recipes can already achieve your goals.

 Typically, you can get very far only configuring, combining and applying existing recipes through a yaml description file.
 -->

 ---
 layout: cover
 background: https://images.unsplash.com/photo-1663173775686-d1529e901713?fit=crop&h=900&w=800